spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/troubleshoot.md

 #### Issue

-If the YAML files applied in your namespace were not configured correctly, Ocean CD displays an error message in the Spot console including specific information required for you to resolve the issue.
+If the YAML files applied in your namespace such as the services ones were not configured correctly, or one of your Ocean CD entities was wrongly configured or missing, Ocean CD displays an error message in the Spot console including information to resolve the issue.

-For example, the errors could be that the services you applied do not share the same labels as your SpotDeployment, or that the services were not found in the same namespace as the SpotDeployment.
-The Spot console supplies the details you need to resolve the issue.

 #### Resolution